Take a 1-min quiz to get a Pilates Plan Male Female

 Pilates Principle 5: Precision

-When you first start doing Pilates, it is important to learn the correct technique for each exercise.
-This means paying attention to your body position and alignment, and making sure that you are moving in the right way.
+When you first start doing Pilates, it’s important to learn the correct technique for each exercise.
+This means paying attention to your body position and alignment, and making sure that you’re moving in the right way.
+Getting the basic Pilates positions right from the start makes it much easier to progress over time.

-As you become more familiar with the exercises, you will be able to do them with more precision.
-This means that you will be able to target the correct muscles and get the most out of each exercise.
+As you become more familiar with the exercises, you’ll be able to do them with more precision.
+This means that you’ll be able to target the correct muscles and get the most out of each exercise.
 You’ll also be able to break bad habits and start to move more efficiently.

 Pilates Principle 6: Flow